The Essential Guide to Borough Market, London

 One thing to take home

-- Cheese from Neal’s Yard Dairy or flavoured salts from Spice Mountain
+Cheese from Neal’s Yard Dairy or flavoured salts from Spice Mountain.
+Both travel well, won’t get crushed in your bag, and make excellent edible souvenirs.

 That’s it.
-Once you’ve done those four, you can slow down and browse.
+Once you’ve done those four, you can slow down and browse without FOMO.

 What to Eat at Borough Market (In Depth)

 Borough Market is still a working food market at heart, but it’s also one of the best places in London to eat extremely well in a short amount of time.
-Some stalls are perfect for a quick, queue-worthy lunch, others reward a slower browse — and knowing the difference makes all the difference.
+Some stalls are perfect for a quick, queue‑worthy lunch; others reward a slower browse.
+Knowing the difference makes all the difference.

 Proper British classics (done well)

-If you want a taste of British comfort food done properly, this is where to start.
+If you want a taste of British comfort food done properly, start here.

 The Ginger Pig

-The pastry on the sausage rolls is crispy and flaky and melts away with each bite.
-If you’ve never tried a sausage roll before, this is one of the best places to do it.
-The filling — well-seasoned minced pork wrapped in golden pastry — is rich and deeply savoury.
-Their pork pies are another excellent choice and a very British market staple.
+The pastry on the sausage rolls is crisp, flaky, and melts away with each bite.
+If you’ve never tried a sausage roll before, this is one of the best places to do it: well‑seasoned minced pork wrapped in golden puff pastry — simple, savoury, and very British.
+Their pork pies are another excellent choice and a proper market staple.

 Fish and Chips – Fish Kitchen

-Fish Kitchen has both a stall in the market and a restaurant nearby.
-Winning a National Fish and Chip Award is no small achievement in a country that takes fish and chips seriously, and it shows.
+Fish Kitchen has both a stall in the market and a small restaurant nearby.
+Winning a National Fish and Chip Award is no small achievement in a country that takes fish and chips seriously.
 They source as much produce as possible from the market itself, which means fresh, sustainable ingredients and consistently good results.

 Rich, indulgent street food